CAIP-25: Wallet Create Session JSON-RPC Method

 Success

-The first is called sessionScopes and contains 1 or more scopeObjects.
+The successful result MUST contain an object called sessionScopes which contains 1 or more scopeObjects.

 • All required scopeObjects and all, none, or some of the optional scopeObjects (at the discretion of the provider) MUST be included if successful.